calphool/TRS80HDD/README.md

 read and write signal lines, triggers a flip-flop that puts the Z80 processor in the CPU unit into a WAIT state, invokes an interrupt on the Teensy, the Teensy reads an SD card for a disk image, and emulates the intent of the read or write command against that disk image file.
-Once the read or write is complete the Teensy kicks the flip-flop and the WAIT state is released.
-At least, that's the theory.
+Once the read or write is complete the Teensy kicks the flip-flop and the WAIT state is released.  ~~At least, that's the theory.
 I'm still working through some timing issues before I start working in earnest on the Teensy code.
 Basically I've got everything working right now except the data bus.
-The data bus seems to be doing nothing at the moment, and I haven't figured out exactly what's wrong yet.
+The data bus seems to be doing nothing at the moment, and I haven't figured out exactly what's wrong yet.~~

 Build Notes
 ===========

+January 26, 2019

+Well, I bodged a 32k SRAM onto the design.
+Some NEWDOS games won't work because they expect (quite reasonably) that you have 48k of RAM, since the original TRS-80 expansion system included some RAM, and you couldn't really run a disk drive without having the extra RAM.
+Version 4.2 of the schematic and board include this enhancement.

+So here's what I'm thinking about doing...
+I'm thinking about designing a set of three stackable boards (sort of like Arduino shields).
+The first board just gives you 32k of extra RAM, six channel (+2 noise) audio, and your power supply.
+The second adds the TMS9118 video
+(see TRS80GS) and joystick ports.
+The third adds the emulated disk drive.
+So, you could build these boards and then snap them together as you like.

 January 22, 2019